 Lake Louise Alberta, Canada Travel Guide

 Citizens of many visa-exempt countries (USA, UK, most EU, Australia, New Zealand, Japan) do not need a Temporary Resident Visa (TRV) for tourism.
-However, most travelers from these countries (excluding U.S. Citizens) need an Electronic Travel Authorization (eTA) if they fly to or transit through Canada.
-Request your eTA online before booking flights.
+However, most travelers from this group countries (excluding U.S. Citizens) need an Electronic Travel Authorization (eTA) if they fly to or transit through Canada.
+Apply for your eTA online before booking flights.
 The application is a simple online process, requiring a valid passport, a credit card (CAD $7 fee), and an email address.
 Most applications receive approval within minutes.

 Travelers from visa-required countries must apply for a Temporary Resident Visa (TRV) before travel.
 Apply at a Canadian embassy, high commission, or consulate in your home country.
-This process is more involved, needing a completed application, supporting documentation (proof of funds, itinerary), biometrics, and how to pay (CAD $100 for one entry, CAD $500 for families).
+This process is more involved, needing a completed application, supporting documentation (proof of funds, itinerary), biometrics, and payment (CAD $100 for one entry, CAD $500 for families).
 Processing times are different, so plan well in advance.

 ETA fee: CAD $7 (non-refundable).
 TRV fee: CAD $100 for one entry, CAD $500 for family.
 Parks Canada Pass for Banff National Park entry: